How Do Black Holes Die? The Slow Fade of the Darkest Things

 How do tardigrades survive space, boiling, freezing, and radiation?
 These microscopic 'water bears' have a survival trick that borders on the miraculous.

 Why do sea creatures glow?
-Bioluminescence, living light made by a chemical reaction, lights up the deep ocean for hunting, hiding, and luring.
+Bioluminescence, living light from a chemical reaction, fills the deep ocean for hunting, hiding, and luring.
 Here's how it works.

 Why do we dream?
 Science has several leading theories, from memory sorting to emotional processing to threat rehearsal.
 Here's what we really know about dreams.